FRCBS/Hb_predictor_container/usage.md

 * Input format: preprocessed
 * Input data: the `preprocessed.rds` file you got from phase 2.
 * Sample size: 10000
-* Minimum donations: 7
+* Minimum donations: 5

 Try with at least baseline, random forest, and support vector machine algorithms.
-If it works, download the `results-0.25.zip` file (version number of the container is part of filename), which contains all results.
+If it works, download the `results-0.28.zip` file (version number of the container is part of filename), which contains all results.
 These results should not contain any individual level data, but it is better to verify that before spreading the file.
 Send the `summary.csv` file to Marieke (and Jarkko).

 ## Mart's help picture

 Mart's picture is otherwise accurate except the preprocessing will probably take more time than 20 minutes, and the internal Hb units are g/L, not g/dL.
+And the minimum number of donations should be 5 instead of 7, and the sample size in the end should be 10 000.

 ![help picture](help.png)